As modified by Board Resolution 2016-31 on 14 June 2016.

 The following statutory positions shall be elected, in the following order:

-Nominations must be submitted by a Trustee in office or who will take office at the start of the meeting of the board in which this election process is to be used, in writing or by electronic mail, or orally at the meeting.
+Nominations, including self-nominations, must be submitted to the Board by a Trustee in office or who will take office at the start of the meeting of the board in which this election process is to be used, in writing or by electronic mail, or orally at the meeting.

-Nominations will close immediately before the agenda item for the election of that position.
-Nominations must be submitted to the Board.
+Nominations for a position are accepted until the start of voting for that position.
 A nomination will only be valid if the candidate declares orally at the meeting, or in writing or by electronic mail prior to the meeting, that the candidate is willing to take office if elected.

 A candidate who fails to be elected for a position may be nominated for a subsequent position.